michaelcarroll/lpcfi/README.md

 ## Instructions
-1. Build the demo binaries - `demo-lpcfi` and `demo-picfi` - according to the above build instructions
+1. Build the demo binaries - `demo-lpcfi` and `demo-picfi` - according to the above build instructions.

 2. In a shell, run:
 ```